Where's Waldo at the Circus

-Designed for "children ages 4 through 8", Where's Waldo at the Circus is a computer video game that immerses the player in a rich interactive environment complete with music, sound, and animation.
+Where's Waldo at the Circus is a computer video game that immerses the player in a rich interactive environment complete with music, sound, and animation.
 A team of educators assisted with the game design, and the exercises within it conform to the guidelines of the National Council of Teachers of Mathematics and the California Department of Education.
+The game is designed for "children ages 4 through 9.

 The game is introduced by Waldo asking the player's name.
 After answering, the player goes to the Big Top to meet Wizard Whitebeard, who gives options of hearing the story behind the game or jumping right in.